lucacrippa88/watson-assistant-php/README.md

-# Integrate a Watson Assistant in a PHP web application
+# Easily integrate a Watson Assistant in a PHP web application

 This project allows you to easily integrate a responsive banner at the bottom of web page with a button to a chat panel powered by IBM Watson.